rezendi/ykarma/README.md

 another form of reputation.
 This is arguably a "score," of sorts, but one with many many confounds compared to e.g. "social credit", and also scoring vendors seems a reasonabl thing to do.

+It's probably worth noting that the intent is for rewards to be auctioned as well as fixed-price, but for now they're fixed-price only, for obvious code complexity reasons.

 ### Will there be an ICO?